patasmith/autobook/README.md

 # AutoBook
 An ebook generator in development.
+Uses the OpenAI API.

 You can:
 - Create books